et9719/ourgalleryy/README.md

     - How was this achieved?
         - I used allauth to create three pages one to log in, one to log out and one to register as a user.

-- When the user has an account I want the users to be able to like a piece.
+- When the user has an account, I want the users to be able to like a piece.
     - Was this achieved?
         - Yes
     - How was this achieved?
-        - In views.py I created a class called PostLike, it has an if statement that toggles the like button inside so it checks if a logged in user has already liked a post and if yes, when it clicked it unlikes the post or if not then when clicked it likes it.
+        - In views.py I created a class called PostLike, it has an if statement that toggles the like button inside, so it checks if a logged in user has already liked a post and if yes, when it clicked it unlikes the post or if not then when clicked it likes it.

 - I also want the users to be able to see how many likes a piece already has.
     - Was this achieved?